node-red/node-red.github.io/about/contribute/index.md

    any additional bug fixes that have been made since.
 At any time, this branch could get shipped as the next maintenance release.
 At the time of writing, this contains 0.16.2 and a few fixes that will be released as 0.16.3 at some point.
- - Development branch (eg `0.17`) - development work on the next milestone release occurs in a branch named after the expected release version number.
+ - `dev` - this branch contains the development work on the next milestone release.
    This is where new features are developed.
-At the time of writing, this is the 0.17 release.
- - Larger features get developed in their own branches and merged to the current development branch as and when the feature is sufficiently stable for wider consumption.
+ - Larger features get developed in their own branches and merged to the development branch as and when the feature is sufficiently stable for wider consumption.